 Simulate multiple machines on the same physical hardware for hosting external and internal sites.

-Use logical host name to bind and physical host name to access the application.
+Use the logical host name to bind, and use the physical host name to access the application.

 Architecture for Deploying PeopleSoft in a Single Availability Domain

-This architecture shows the deployment of PeopleSoft application in a single availability domain while ensuring high availability.
+This architecture shows the deployment of a PeopleSoft application in a single availability domain while ensuring high availability.

-The architecture consists of a virtual cloud network (VCN) with the bastion, load balancer, application, and database hosts placed in separate subnets of Virtual Cloud Network (VCN) in a single availability domain.
+The architecture consists of a virtual cloud network (VCN) with the bastion, load balancer, application, and database hosts placed in separate subnets of the VCN in a single availability domain.
 All instances in this architecture are deployed only in private subnets.
-You can place the different instances in public or private subnets based on your business requirement.
+You can place the different instances in public or private subnets based on your business requirements.

 Description of the illustration GUID-DFF9A128-D0F8-4AC2-9B68-4E40111374DA-default.png

-This architecture is divided into the following tiers:
+This architecture is divided into these tiers:

-Bastion host: The bastion host is an optional component which you can use as a jump server to access the instances in the private subnet.
-When you place the bastion host in private subnet, you can use it as a secondary option to IPSec VPN.
+Bastion host: The bastion host is an optional component that you can use as a jump server to access the instances in the private subnet.
+When you place the bastion host in private subnet, you can use it as a secondary option to Internet Protocol Security (IPSec) virtual private network (VPN).

-Load Balancer tier: This tier contains Oracle Cloud Infrastructure Load Balancing Service instances which load balances the traffic to application hosts.
+Load Balancer tier: This tier contains the Oracle Cloud Infrastructure Load Balancing instances that load balances the traffic to application hosts.
 The load balancer receives requests from users, and then routes these requests to application servers.

-Application tier: This tier contains more than one instance of PeopleSoft application servers to provide high availability.
+Application tier: This tier contains more than one instance of the PeopleSoft application servers to provide high availability.
 Set up multiple instances of an application to ensure that you can continue accessing the application even if an application server goes down.
-To ensure high availability within an availability domain, you must two instances of Web PIA, Elastic Search cluster, PeopleSoft application server, and Windows Process Scheduler.
+To ensure high availability in an availability domain, you must have two instances of a web private internet access (PIA), an elastic search cluster, a PeopleSoft application server, and a Windows process scheduler.

-Windows Client: Use Windows Client to perform administration activities, such as migration and upgrade.
+Windows client: Use the Windows client to perform administration activities, such as migration and upgrade.

-Database tier: This tier contains Oracle Cloud Infrastructure Database System instances.
-For high availability requirements, Oracle recommends that you use two-node RAC DB systems or Exadata system of Oracle Cloud Infrastructure.
+Database tier: This tier contains Oracle Cloud Infrastructure database system instances.
+For high availability requirements, Oracle recommends that you use two-node, real application clusters (RAC )DB systems or an Oracle Exadata system of Oracle Cloud Infrastructure.

 Architecture for Deploying PeopleSoft in Multiple Availability Domains